ct-js/ct-js/app/ct.libs/place/DOCS.md

 Returns `true` if there is a collision between `c1` and `c2` Copies.

-## ct.place.meet(me, x, y, type)
+## ct.place.meet(me, [x, y,] type)

 Checks whether there is a collision between a Copy `me` and any of the Copies of a given `type`.
+If `x` and `y` are skipped, the current coordinates of `me` will be used.

 Returns `false` or the first Copy which blocked `me`.

-## ct.place.tile(me, x, y, depth)
+## ct.place.tile(me, [x, y, depth])

 Checks for a collision between a copy `me` and a tile layer of a given `depth`.
 Depth of a tile layer is equal to what you set in the room editor.
 Each tile is considered a rectangle, and a possible collision mask defined in the graphics asset (in the tileset) is ignored.
+If `x` and `y` are skipped, the current coordinates of `me` will be used.

 This method returns either `true` (a copy collides with a tile layer) or `false` (no collision).